Brazil’s Tax Reform: Opportunities and Challenges for Businesses

 2. State / municipal level: IBS (Tax on Goods and Services) will replace ICMS and ISS, beginning in 2027.

-3. Additional taxes: IS (Selective Taxes) will apply to specific goods, such as tobacco and alcohol, and IPI (Tax on Industrialized Products) will continue to apply in Free Trade Zones only.
+3. Additional taxes: IS (Selective Taxes) will apply to specific goods, such as tobacco and alcohol, and IPI (Tax on Industrialised Products) will continue to apply in Free Trade Zones only.

-CBS and IBS will function as value-added taxes (VAT), applied at each stage of the supply chain to improve transparency.
-Oversight will be centralized, with the federal government managing CBS and a national committee managing IBS.
+CBS and IBS will function as value-added taxes (VAT) in Brazil, applied at each stage of the supply chain to improve transparency.
+Oversight will be centralised, with the federal government managing CBS and a national committee managing IBS.

 Vertex O Series: Supporting Businesses During Brazil’s Tax Reform

 As Brazil transitions to its new tax regime, businesses face significant operational and compliance challenges.
-Vertex provides a comprehensive solution with built-in support for Brazil, helping organizations manage complexity and adapt confidently to the evolving tax landscape.
+Vertex provides a comprehensive solution with built-in support for Brazil, helping organisations manage complexity across indirect taxes in Brazil and adapt confidently to the evolving tax landscape.

-It enables automated, centralized tax determination and is fully equipped to handle both the legacy and new tax systems throughout the 2026–2033 transition.
+It enables automated, centralised tax determination and is fully equipped to handle both the legacy and new tax systems throughout the 2026–2033 transition.

 Key features include: